• Home

 How to serve pumpkin muffins?

 These pumpkin chocolate chip muffins are great for breakfast, an afternoon snack or easy dessert!
-Or, serve them as a part of a fall brunch spread with stacks of pancakes, fluffy omelets and bottomless apple cider sangria!
+Serve them as a part of an autumn breakfast spread with stacks of pancakes, fluffy omelets, and bottomless apple cider sangria!
+Or serve them for dessert with chocolate dipping sauce and a chocolate cocktail.

 Leftover pumpkin spice muffins do not need to be refrigerated.
 They can be stored at room temperature for 3-4 days.
 Alternatively, muffins can be be refrigerated for up to 10 days, or frozen to extend their shelf life.